 Early years pupil premium

-In order for a child to be eligible for Early Years Pupil Premium, they must be accessing three and four year old free entitlement hours as well as meet one or more of the following criteria:
+In order for a child to be eligible for Early Years Pupil Premium, they must be accessing three and four year old universal entitlement hours as well as meet one or more of the following criteria:

 - Income Support